mickem/nscp-docs/manual/build.rst

 NSclient++ is fairly simple to build and setup.
 It requires python and cmake for the build process as well as a number of external libraries.
 This document is split between "Linux" and "Windows" since there is a substantial difference in how to build them.
-For people wanting a Apple osx version my guess is that it could be built three as well but I do not have access to any apple hardware and can thus no try it.
+For people wanting a Apple osx version it can be built similrily to the Linux machines on that platform as well.

 Linux
 ======